DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 |PBA-95-1477||U-Pb||Monazite||2648.2||1.4||1.4||Percival and Skulski, 2000|

-Ages obtained for the Qalluviartuq-Payne Complex are comparable to those of the Duquet Complex further north (2850 to 2830 Ma).
-It is possible that the latter and rocks of the first volcanic cycle of the Qalluviartuuq-Payne Complex are equivalent (Simard, 2008).
+It is possible that rocks of the first volcanic cycle of the Qalluviartuuq-Payne Complex and the Duquet Complex further north are equivalent (Simard, 2008).
 Volcano-sedimentary rocks of calc-alkaline affinity from the second cycle of the Qalluviartuuq-Payne Complex may be equivalent to volcano-sedimentary rocks of the Kogaluc Complex, which have an estimated mean age of 2760 Ma (Simard et al., 2008).
 This hypothesis is supported by dating of a fragment contained in a conglomerate of the Qalluviartuuq-Payne Complex (Percival and Skulski, 2000).
 Furthermore, the boundary between the Kogaluc and Qalluviartuuq-Payne complexes is imprecise, since several small volcano-sedimentary rock klippes located between these two units could belong to either complex (Simard, 2008).

 To the north, east and partly south, volcano-sedimentary units of the Qalluviartuuq-Payne Complex are hosted in tonalitic (Rochefort Suite) or granitic (La Chevrotière Suite) intrusive rocks (Berclaz et al., 2003).
 To the west and south, they are in contact with enderbitic-charnockitic-type rocks (MacMahon and Lac Minto suites).